lenca56/dynamic_glmhmm/README.md

 **`fit_cluster_dynamicGLMHMM_all.py`** & **`job_dynamicGLMHMM.slurm`**: a python script and slurm job for fitting a dynamic GLM-HMM for each IBL mouse individually, trying out models with different values of alpha, the hyperparameter governing the variability of the transition matrix between consecutive sessions

-To reproduce figures from our paper (https://www.biorxiv.org/content/10.1101/2024.11.30.626182v1.abstract), run the following jupyter notebooks:
+To reproduce figures from our paper, run the following jupyter notebooks:

 **`Figure1.ipynb`**: Hypothetical learning trajectory under 2-state dynamic GLM-HMM